renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 ## The code

 Here is how to get there.

+First, you need a working Python programming environment (for this I strongly recommend [Anaconda](https://www.anaconda.com/)).
+In case you are not working with Anaconda, then you need to install the _Pandas_ and _NetworkX_ packages (this page will help you to get started with Python).

-First, we create a new dataframe called "df_dol," compute a graph object (i.e. a network), and perform community detection.
+Second, copy-paste the code below in your Python programming environment.
+Here we create a new dataframe called ```df_dol```, compute a graph object (a technical term for a network), and perform community detection.

 ```python
 # Create the dataset